MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-a-recurring-appointment-by-using-the-default-recurrence-pattern.md

 - csharp
 ---

-# Create a Recurring Appointment by Using the Default Recurrence Pattern
+# Create a recurring appointment by using the default recurrence pattern

 This example shows how to create a recurring appointment by using the default recurrence pattern.